 Congratulations.
 You made it through your divorce.
 But at some point, you’re inevitably going to need the “Gentleman’s Guide” to attending your first function together post divorce.
 Sure, you show up to a function and discover – your Ex.
 It’s awkward.
 It’s uncomfortable.
 It’s painful.
 You don’t want to be there with her but then again, your attending this function to see old friends and acquaintances or maybe your own child at one of their functions.

-While it’s natural to feel awkward and emotions may run high, here are four easy to remember pointers that will make this process as painless as possible.
+While it’s perfectly normal to feel weird and uncomfortable, you need to suck it up and get through it.
+Here are four easy tips to make the process as painless as possible.